riot/riot.github.io/documentation.md

 ### Properties

-You can pass initial properties for components in the second argument
+You can pass initial properties for components in the second argument.

 ```html
 <script>